-One need not be an industry veteran to know the consumer’s bottom line is taste—and its close companion is flavor.
-Yet, as more proteins find their way into everything from sports beverages to energy bars, product developers face the attendant challenge of managing the flavor issues these in-demand ingredients present.
+November 7, 2014 – One need not be an industry veteran to know the consumer’s bottom line is taste—and its close companion is flavor.
+Yet, as more proteins find their way into everything from sports beverages to energy bars, product developers are applying chemistry to solve protein flavoring issues for these in-demand ingredients that present challenges.

-Robert J. McGorrin, Ph.D., department head and Jacobs-Root Professor, Food Science & Technology, Oregon State University, opened a door onto those challenges, as well as their underlying chemistry, and presented strategies for overcoming them, in his discussion, “Applying Chemistry to Solve Protein Flavoring Issues.”
+Robert J. McGorrin, Ph.D., department head and Jacobs-Root Professor, Food Science & Technology, Oregon State University, opened a door onto those challenges as he presented strategies for overcoming them, in his discussion, “Applying Chemistry to Solve Protein Flavoring Issues.”

 Prefacing his talk with the acknowledgment that flavor can make or break a product’s commercial success and consumer acceptance, McGorrin quickly got down to explaining how and why product flavor goes wrong—whether by way of heat, processing, oxidation, pH fluctuations or interactions with other ingredients—namely, proteins.